Q: What is the CreditAdvise™ app?

 Q: Do I get to keep the money from the finance agreement?

-A: No. Your financing or the financing provided the third party lender pays for the Canada Credit Improvement System program and the tablet or portable computer.
+A: No. Your financing or the financing provided the third party lender pays for the Canada Credit Improvement System program.
 You will not receive bills from us for our program and services.
 Unless you provide your own financing, you will be paying the third party lender.

 Q: What else am I paying for?